 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 4.9.1.
 Herewith my apologies for the J.A.
-Heymans Correspondence Noted

-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE intended meeting on the 12 th at Lephalale.
-I won't be able to make it but please keep me informed of any developments. ( ) received (06 November 2009) 4.9.2.
-Will the existing infrastructure at Zeeland waterworks be further upgraded?
-Noted during a previous upgrade at Zeeland waterworks were jackhammers used during the winter season where after they were forced to accommodate their international clientele elsewhere at their own cost because of the noise.
-(Farm Fancey Phase 1 Public Meeting (12 November 2009) JP noted Zeeland waterworks is currently not sufficient and upgrades will be required.
-Requested that the landowner put the requirement in writing to ensure it is considered in time.
+Heymans Correspondence Noted intended meeting on the 12 th at (LEDET) received (06 Lephalale.
+I won't be able to make it November 2009) but please keep me informed of any developments.
+4.9.2.
+Will the existing infrastructure at H. Lampreght Phase 1 Public JP noted Zeeland waterworks is currently not sufficient and upgrades will be required.
+Zeeland waterworks be further (Farm Fancey Meeting (12 November Requested that the landowner put the requirement in writing to ensure it is considered in upgraded?
+Noted during a previous 518 LQ) 2009) time. upgrade at Zeeland waterworks were jackhammers used during the winter Any upgrade of the Zeeland Water Treatment Works is to be undertaken as an arrangement season where after they were forced between the Water Services Authority, the Lephalale Local Municipality and the current to accommodate their international owner being Exxaro.
+It is not part of the MCWAP-1. clientele elsewhere at their own cost , because of the noise.